App-vNext/Polly/docs/strategies/fallback.md

 ### 3 - Nesting `ExecuteAsync` calls

 Combining multiple strategies can be achieved in various ways.
-However, deeply nesting `ExecuteAsync` calls can lead to what's commonly referred to as `Execute` hell.
+However, deeply nesting `ExecuteAsync` calls can lead to what's commonly referred to as _`Execute` hell_.

 > [!NOTE]
 > While this isn't strictly tied to the Fallback mechanism, it's frequently observed when Fallback is the outermost layer.